bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+1. Adaptive: adapt the layout of the site based on the screen size, but keep the original sizes, this is not 100% user friendly.
+   Fully Responsive: adapt 100 % to different screen sizes, it has set break points to be 100% user friendly.

 2. Describe what it means to be mobile first vs desktop first.

+2. Desktop first: you design your code based on desktop's screen siaze an set the break points max-size for the somaller screens.
+   Mobile first: design yor code based on the mobile's screen size and set the break points min-size for biger screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+3. set the font-size in 1rem = 10px.

 4. How would you describe preprocessing to someone new to CSS?

+4. Allow you to write css cleaner, and organized, also you can re-use yor properties, with less lines of code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+5. Mixins is my favorite.
+My biger blocker was the @media query.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.